PlantUMLBrowser.java

 /**

-* PlantUML rendering engine for browser environments, compiled to JavaScript
+* PlantUML rendering engine for browser environments, compiled to a JavaScript

 *